How and Why Old Traditional Search Engine Optimization (SEO) Methods Are Now Ineffective in the Modern Era

 Source: Google Algorithm History

-Why has this shift occurred?
+Why this shift?

 Ranking Factor | Weight (%) |